nina-weng/detecting_causes_of_gender_bias_chest_xrays/README.md

 `Data_Entry_2017_v2020_clean_cplit.csv` (NIH).

 ### 2. images
 run the following command to pre-process the images (resize).
-`python3 ./preprocess/`
+`python3 ./preprocess/preproc_imgs.py -p {your dataset path}`

 ## Training
 Command example for training NIH dataset on label Pneumothorax with resampling strategy with random state from 0 to 10,